Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 * Subscription to the [bioc-devel](/help/mailing-list/) mailing list.
-* Response to bug reports and questions from users regarding your package, as posted on the bioconductor mailing list.
+* Response to bug reports and questions from users regarding your package, as posted on the Bioconductor mailing list or directly to developers.
+Add a `BugReports:` field to the DESCRIPTION file if reports should be directed to a particular web page rather than the package maintainer.
 * Package maintenance through software release cycles, including prompt updates to software and documentation necessitated by underlying changes in R.